maksimmerkulov/head-first-java-2nd-edition/README.md

     - Page 245 — Make it easy to make a Duck
     - Page 248 — Sharpen your pencil
     - Page 252 — Making a Hippo means making the Animal and Object parts too...
+    - Page 255 — Superclass constructors with arguments

 ![Chapter 9](images/chapter-09.png)